luiscoco/ASP-WebApp-.NET-8_and_deploy_to_Docker_Desktop/README.md

 ## 6. Run your application with protocol HTTPS

-Creating and using a self-signed certificate for local development involves a few steps.
+Creating and using a **self-signed certificate** for local development involves a few steps.

 This process can vary slightly depending on your operating system.
 I'll outline the general steps and provide guidance for **Windows**:

-General Steps:

-Generate a Self-Signed Certificate:

-You need to use a tool like OpenSSL to create a self-signed SSL certificate.

-Configure your ASP.NET Core Application:

-After generating the certificate, you need to configure your ASP.NET Core application to use this certificate for HTTPS.

-Trust the Certificate:

-Since the certificate is self-signed, it won't be trusted by your system or browsers by default.
-You'll need to add it to your system's list of trusted certificates.

-Windows:

-Generate a Certificate Using PowerShell:
+**Generate a Certificate Using PowerShell**:

 You can use PowerShell to create a self-signed certificate: